lando/lando/docs/config/php.md

 ---
-description: Add a highly configurable php service to Lando for local development with all the power of Docker and Docker Compose; comes with composer and xdebug and multiple verions for lols.
+description: Add a highly configurable php service to Lando for local development with all the power of Docker and Docker Compose; comes with composer and xdebug and multiple versions for lols.
 ---

 # PHP